melezhik/perl-harness-check/README.md

 # Workflow

-At the begining you've got some tests are passed and some are failed.
+At the beginning you've got some tests are passed and some are failed.
 It's ok.
 Succeeded perl tests are listed in  *default pass list* at [plugin default configuration file](https://github.com/melezhik/perl-harness-check/blob/master/suite.ini).

-Aftewards you fix some OS level bugs and belive that a related perl test issues should be gone, you can run:
+Afterwards you fix some OS level bugs and believe that a related perl test issues should be gone, you can run:

     $ cd /your/perl/source/distribution && make test 1>perl-test-report.txt &2>1